puderty/deeplink.github.io/connectsdk/README.md

 	    ...
     }
 ```
-You can use the method entity to start request, this method will return the request job, you can cancel this job by yourself.You can find the support methods in EthMethod and SolanaMethod.
+You can use the method entity to start request, this method will return the request job and cancel this job by yourself.You can find the support methods in EthMethod and SolanaMethod, find the response type in EthMethodResponse and SolanaMethodResponse.

-### Default Chain Management
+## Default Chain Management
 **Set selected chain and RPC url**
 ```java
 okxConnect.setDefaultChain("eip155:137", "https://polygon.drpc.org")